 Cut and glued....nearly/ casi casi!

 Covered finished product!
-Unfortunately l cant post photos of the kids as it wasn't
+Unfortunately l cant post photos of the kids as it wasn't permitted to publish their photos on the internet.

 Positioning and pressure care guides for the children